-Aircraft Activity Levels and Fleet Mix Characteristics: The 2012 aircraft operations and fleet mix are based on the aviation forecast prepared for the 2007 14 Code of Federal Regulations (CFR) Part 150 Study Update3 as presented in Appendix C, Aviation Activity Forecast.
+Aircraft Activity Levels and Fleet Mix Characteristics: The 2012 aircraft operations and fleet mix are based on the approved aviation forecast, presented in Appendix C, Aviation Activity Forecast.

 Other Mobile Sources and Stationary Sources: In addition to aircraft, the analysis of this alternative reflects other mobile and stationary sources that contribute to Airport emissions.
-These include ground support equipment (GSE) and auxiliary power units (APUs) used at the gate areas; all types of motor vehicles, including, passenger and employee vehicles, taxi cabs, parking lot shuttles, rental car (RAC) shuttles, hotel and motel shuttle buses, and visitor vehicles accessing Airport roadways and parking lots.
-Refer to Appendix E, Air Quality Technical Report, Exhibit E-6, 2012 and 2018 No Action, and 2012 Project Alternatives - Generalized Roadway Segments, and Exhibit E-3, 2012 and 2018 No Action, and 2012 Project Alternatives - Parking Lots and Garages.
+These include ground support equipment (GSE) and auxiliary power units (APUs) used at the gate areas; all types of motor vehicles, including, passenger and employee vehicles, taxi cabs, parking lot shuttles, consolidated rental car (CRCF) shuttles, hotel and motel shuttle buses, and visitor vehicles accessing Airport roadways and parking lots.
+Refer to Appendix E, Air Quality Technical Report, Exhibit E-6, 2012 and 2018 No Action, and 2012 Project Alternatives - Generalized Roadway Segments, and Exhibit E-3, 2012 and 2018 No Action, and 2012 Project Alternatives -Parking Lots and Garages.

-The analysis includes emissions from stationary sources, including evaporative emissions from fuel storage tanks and painting operations; emissions from the use of deicing fluid; combustion emissions from boilers at the terminal and concourses; and emissions from the operation of emergency generators.
-All the 2012 alternatives include the relocated RAC facility that moves rental cars from the first two floors of the existing six-level parking garage adjacent to the existing passenger terminal to a location west of Interstate 670.
+The analysis includes emissions from stationary sources, including evaporative emissions from fuel storage tanks and painting operations; emissions from the use of deicing fluid; combustion emissions from boilers at the terminal and concourses; emissions from the operation of emergency generators.
+2012 alternatives include the relocation of the CRCF operations that are currently operated from the first two floors of the existing six-level terminal parking garage.
+Consolidated rental car maintenance would be relocated to an area west of Interstate 670 on Cassady Avenue.
+The remaining CRCF operations, including customer service, rental car storage, and quick-turn-around (QTA) operations would be relocated to the Airport parking lot on 17th Avenue.
 Also included are the use of the crossover taxiway under construction in 2007, and the planned realignment of International Gateway.
 The crossover taxiway and realignment of International Gateway have received prior NEPA approval.
 Refer to Appendix E, Air Quality Technical Report, Exhibit E-9, 2012 and 2018 No Action, and 2012 Project Alternatives - Stationary Sources.